Norwegian airport briefly closed after drone spotted | Headlines

 - Denmark

-The airport in Norway's second-largest city was briefly closed on Wednesday after at least one drone was spotted nearby by area residents, authorities said.
+The airport in Norway's second-largest city briefly closed on Wednesday after area residents spotted at least one drone nearby, authorities said.

-The first drone sighting at Bergen Airport was reported at 4:15 am, police spokesman Orjan Djuvik said, adding that the Norwegian army and state-owned airports operator Avinor were informed.
+The Norwegian army and state-owned airports operator Avinor were notified after the first drone sighting at Bergen Airport was reported at 4:15 am, police spokesman Orjan Djuvik said.

+North of Bergen, a drone also was reported near the small, domestic Foerde airport, which also closed temporarily, NTB said.

+Police said no suspects had been identified.
+At least six Russian citizens were detained over the past few weeks for flying drones or taking photographs of sensitive sites in Norway.

-It's the second-largest airport in Norway and serves more than 6 million passengers a year, according to the airport's website.
+Bergen Airport was shut down at around 6:30 am and reopened 2.5 hours later.
+With 15 gates, it's Norway's second-largest airport and serves more than 6 million passengers a year, according to the airport's website.

 Numerous drone sightings have been reported near Norwegian offshore oil and gas platforms and infrastructure in recent weeks.